MikeyJW/HPA_single_cell_classification/README.md

 `python src/gen_folds.py --train_csv input/single_cells/train.csv --output_csv input/single_cells/train_folds.csv --n_folds 5`

 ### 3. Train model
 Model training is done with the help of Abhishek Thakur's Tez library.
-Tez is a lightweight trainer so you have to do most of the work to get a model training yourself, however this means that training is very customisable.
-As a bonus debugging is ussually simpler as the Tez codebase is a manageable size.
+Tez is a lightweight trainer so you have to do most of the work to get a model training yourself, however this means that training is very customisable and debugging is relatively simple as the Tez codebase is a manageable size.

 `python src/train.py --train_csv input/single_cells/train_folds.csv --img_dir input/single_cells --batch_size 32 --num_epochs 5 --fold 1 --save_dir models/`